What Is HIV?

 The body will produce antibodies against the virus.
 This is a response to the initial HIV infection.
 In most people, the initial symptoms go away after a short time period.
 After this time period, someone can appear healthy for years or even decades.
 However, just because someone isn’t outwardly showing symptoms doesn’t mean that the HIV virus isn’t working behind the scenes.
 After initial symptoms disappear, HIV will still replicate and destroy CD4 T-cells.
 In this way, HIV can eventually compromise an immune system to the point that new symptoms emerge.
 These symptoms can be persistently enlarged lymph nodes, weight loss, sweating, recurrent yeast infections, fever, herpes infections, rashes, and memory loss or difficulty concentrating.

 In children who are infected with HIV at or before birth, symptoms may emerge within a couple of years.
 They may have delayed development and be frequently ill.

-The term AIDS applies to the most advanced stages of HIV infection.
-According to the CDC, AIDS is diagnosed when your CD4 T-cell count drops below 200 or when you have HIV and an AIDS-related illness, such as tuberculosis or pneumonia, caused by the microorganism Pneumocystis jirovecii (or P. carinii in the past).
-In people with AIDS, opportunistic infections are often severe and sometimes fatal because the immune system is so damaged by HIV that the body cannot fight off certain bacteria, viruses, fungi, and parasites.
+In people with AIDS, opportunistic infections are often severe and can be fatal.
+This is because the immune system is so damaged by HIV that the body cannot fight off certain bacteria, viruses, fungi, and parasites.

 Infections common in people with AIDS cause symptoms such as: